harshfeudal/Raiden-Shogun/README.md

  - You can probably help me to develop this project too by DMing me on my [Discord profile (Harshfeudal#0001)](https://discord.com/users/622450109317251088).

  ### :computer: Contribution and Pull Request
   I'd probably glad to see if you have anything new to help and support me.
-To do that, please make a pull request and before you request a new pull request, make sure that you've tested the code by using your bot.
+To do that, please make one and before you request a new pull request, make sure that you've tested the code by using your bot.
 I won't bite you if you do wrong, but just make sure that you need to test it clearly before I merge it.

  ### :sparkling_heart: Special thanks
   - My bot avatar artist (Please contact me if you're the owner of that avatar so that I can link your resource).